-When delivering a configurable KOTS application, ingress can be challenging as it is very cluster specific.
-Below is an example of a flexible Ingress resource spec designed to work in most Kubernetes clusters including existing and embedded Kurl clusters.
+When delivering a configurable application, ingress can be challenging as it is very cluster specific.
+Below is an example of a flexible ingress.yaml file designed to work in most Kubernetes clusters, including embedded clusters created with Replicated kURL.

 The following example includes an Ingress resource with a single host based routing rule.
-The resource will work in both existing and embedded Kurl clusters.
+The resource works in both existing clusters and embedded kURL clusters.

 apiVersion: kots.io/v1beta1